k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 # Source Data Analysis

 This article describes plugins that analyze source systems and calculate various metrics.
-The analysis is done based on the data snapshot.
+The analysis is done based on data snapshots.

 The plugins are:

-* [Data Quality Metrics](04_source_data_metrics.md#data-quality-metrics) - calculates various data quality metrics as described below.
-These metrics can be then used for masking and synthetic data generation.
+* [Data Quality Metrics](04_source_data_metrics.md#data-quality-metrics) — calculates various data quality metrics as described below.
+These metrics can then be used for masking and synthetic data generation.
-* [Option Set Analyzer](04_source_data_metrics.md#option-set-analyzer) - identifies fields with a limited number of distinct values (in a data sample) and saves them into an MTable.
-These metrics can be then used for masking and synthetic data generation.
-The plugin is introduced in V8.3.
+* [Option Set Analyzer](04_source_data_metrics.md#option-set-analyzer) — identifies fields with a limited number of distinct values (in a data sample) and saves them into an MTable.
+These metrics can then be used for masking and synthetic data generation.
+The plugin is introduced in Fabric V8.3.
-* [NULL Percentage](04_source_data_metrics.md#null-percentage) - calculates the percentage of NULL values per column.
-From Fabric V8.2 onwards, this plugin has been combined with the Data Quality Metrics plugin.
+* [NULL Percentage](04_source_data_metrics.md#null-percentage) — calculates the percentage of NULL values per column.
+Starting with Fabric V8.2, this plugin has been combined with the Data Quality Metrics plugin.

 ## Data Quality Metrics

 This plugin scans the data of the data sample in order to calculate various data quality metrics.
-These metrics can be then used for masking and synthetic data generation.
+These metrics can then be used for masking and synthetic data generation.

-* **Data Sample Size** - the actual number of values in a column in the data sample.
+* **Data Sample Size** — the actual number of values in a column in the data sample.
   * The data sample is retrieved per the Catalog settings.
 For example, the default sample size is 10% of the table size, with minimum 100 and maximum 500.
 However, the actual data sample size can vary, based on the table size.
-* **Distinct Values** - the count of distinct values per column in the data sample.
+* **Distinct Values** — the count of distinct values per column in the data sample.
   * This parameter helps to assess the variety or uniqueness of data within a column.
 It is beneficial for data categorization, since it helps to analyze whether the data includes a specific set of values or labels (such as status fields or categorical variables).
   * In addition, it can help to validate whether the data values are within an acceptable or predefined range.
 For example, if a column is expected to store binary values (Yes/No or true/false), the presence of more distinct values might indicate data quality issues.
   * A high number of distinct values in a column where you expect fewer unique entries might suggest potential data anomalies, typos, or other errors.